64bitpandas/notes/content/cs168/cli.md

+---
+weight: 20
+linkTitle: "CLI Tools"
-# Networking Command Line Tools
+title: "Networking Command Line Tools"
+---

 ## nslookup
 Resolves a hostname to an IP address (or the reverse).